Arcata Theatre: History

 In 1982 the theatre was sold to David Phillips but to operate as a movie house.
 The theater was sold in 2000 to Robert White.
 Lara and Brian Cox, bought the Arcata Theater in May 2004.
 All permanent theater-style seating was removed and replaced with platforms that allowed for mixed-used of the space, including comedy shows, concerts, and other entertainment in addition to the regular theater operations.
 A bar was installed at the back of the auditorium.
 It reopened as the Arcata Theatre Lounge in April 2009.
 In August 2016 it was again listed for sale for $1,850,000 and in August 2019 sold to Timothy Overturf for $1,135,000.

 A number of businesses occupied the two small storefronts in the Arcata Theatre Building.
 What is now Smugs Pizza was first the Varsity Sweet Shop in 1938.
 In 1945 it became a watch repair business that was replaced by a jewelry store in 1948, the Clarke Employment Agency in 1954, and around 1979 became Our Gangs Ice Cream Shop.
 What is now Terry's Bluegrass Barbershop was in 1939 a beauty parlor.
 In 1945 it became a realtors office, then in 1955 a public accountant office.
 In 1963 Stan's Barbershop occupied the space.
 Terry's Bluegrass Barbershop continued to occupy the space as a barber until April 2020 when the COVID-19 outbreak forced the business to shut its doors permanently.
+After a brief dormancy, the space was reoccupied by a salon called "Directors Cut".

 Current operations

 Since reopening as a mixed-use venue, the Arcata Theatre Lounge has become the focal point for entertainment in the small community of Arcata.
-Since 2010 the bar has a full liquor license.
+Since 2010 the bar has had a full liquor license.
 Current occupancy guidelines allow up to 618 attendees depending on the configuration.
-Alongside movie showings, the venue has seen diverse music acts including Riff Raff, Odesza, Troyboi, and GRiZ.
-As of January 2020, Monica Muñoz is acting as General Manager.
+Alongside movie showings, the venue has seen diverse music acts, including Riff Raff, Odesza, Troyboi, and GRiZ.